top of page

 $1000.00 deposit to book your spot.

 Day 1 - April 30th - This morning we will meet up at our Geneva International Airport accommodation and then make our way along the north shore of Lake Geneva to Lausanne.
 Lausanne is extremely picturesque with the town being built on three hills, surrounded by vineyard-covered slopes, with Lake Geneva at its feet.
-The attractive old town is largely pedestrianized with small alleyways with cafés and boutiques shaping the streetscape in the medieval city centre.
-We will discover all of the city's delights on a Walking Tour of Lausanne where we learn about the secrets and fascinating stories behind some of the most impressive buildings in the city including Château Saint-Marie or even the Palais Rumine.
-Following our walking tour we stop for Afternoon Tea in the city.
-After a delightful day in Lausanne we continue along the shores of Lake Geneva to Montreax to get checked into our accommodation before dinner.
+The attractive old town is largely pedestrianized with small alleyways with cafés and boutiques shaping the streetscape in the medieval city centre which just beg to be discovered and explored.
+So we will do just that as we discover all of the city's delights on a Walking Tour of Lausanne where we learn about the secrets and fascinating stories behind some of the most impressive buildings in the city including Château Saint-Marie or even the Palais Rumine.
+Following our walking tour we stop for lunch in the city followed by some time for you to explore one of Switzerland's largest cities on your own.
+The city is the host to the International Olympic Committee and two major universities, so it can be quite lively.
+After a delightful day in Lausanne we continue along the shores of Lake Geneva to Montreax to and then far up the hill overlooking Montreax get checked in and then settled into our hotel in the heights before dinner.
 Welcoming Dinner and Overnight above Montreax.
 (B,L,D)

 Day 2 - May 1st - This morning we visit Chillon Castle on its rocky platform overlooking Lake Geneva.
 The history of the site dates back to the Bronze Age, but the present castle's history is marked by three great periods: those of the Savoy family, the Bernese Bailiffs and the Canton of Vaud ranging from the 12th century to present day.
 We will have a guided tour of the castle including the 13th-Century Gothic Cathedral which is one of Chillon’s most unique features.
 We will also explore the Dungeon where Bonivard, who was immortalised by Lord Byron as the hero of his 19th- century poem, The Prisoner of Chillon was imprisoned.
-Following our tour we will have a Gourmet Lunch and Wine Tasting in the castle.
-We then return to Montreax where we will have lunch and then you will have the rest of the afternoon and evening free to take in one of the many eateries to be found around the city.
+Following our tour we make our way into the centre of Montreax where you can find some lunch and then you will have the rest of the afternoon free to take take in the city.
 The city is a grand, Aristocratic 19th-Century Resort Town with a balmy microclimate and extraordinary lake and mountain scenery, but it also has its raffish side.
 You may want to take the Cog Railway to the 4,200 feet Rochers-de-Naye Peak as it winds ever higher above the lake, with increasingly glorious views over the surrounding Alps.
+Then we return to our accommodation high above the city to get settled in before dinner.
 Dinner and Overnight above Montreax.
-(B,L,D)
+(B,D)

 Day 3 - May 2nd - This morning we will visit Chaplin's World where each room in this beautiful home speaks volumes about the family life of the legendary artist, Charlie Chaplin.
 Discover Chaplin's furnishings and personal belongings, testimony to his unusual childhood.
 Retrace the last 25 years in the extraordinary life of this cinematographic genius.
 Next we will enter the Hollywood-style Studio and immerse ourselves in the spectacular world of silent film and rediscover Chaplin's legendary films on a moving and fascinating journey through various eras and settings.
 Then we make our way to the Terraced Vineyards of Lavaux.
 Within the heart of the terraces we find the winery of Cave de Moratel, a family business for 3 generations and entirely located within the Appellation Area of Epesses.
 They cultivate White Chasselas and Viognier, and Red Pinot Noir and Diolinoir, all varieties which are especially well suited to the sunny terraces of Lavaux.
 We will have a taste of each wine accompanied by food pairings.
 We then return home where you can find some dinner on your own.
 Overnight above Montreaux.
 (B,L)